Dutch Caribbean: History

 The island of Aruba seceded from the Netherlands Antilles in 1986 to become a separate constituent country of the Kingdom of the Netherlands, leaving five island territories within the Netherlands Antilles.
-This situation remained until the complete dissolution of the Netherlands Antilles as a unified political entity in 2010.
-In that year Curaçao and Sint Maarten became autonomous constituent countries within the Kingdom (like Aruba); while Bonaire, Sint Eustatius, and Saba became special municipalities of the Netherlands proper.
-The Netherlands proper is located in the European Union.
+This arrangement lasted until the complete dissolution of the Netherlands Antilles, as a unified political entity, in 2010; that year, Curaçao and Sint Maarten became autonomous constituent countries within the Kingdom (like Aruba).
+Bonaire, Sint Eustatius and Saba became special municipalities of the Netherlands proper (located on the European mainland), a member state of the European Union.

 Geography

-Geographically, the six entities of the Dutch Caribbean are clustered in two widely separated areas of the Caribbean.
+Geographically, the six entities of the Dutch Caribbean are clustered into two vastly separated areas of the Caribbean: